amkartashov/gf-k8s/README.md

 * confluence.yaml
 * jira.yaml
 * gitea.yaml
-* Seafile

-  SeafileCT/ - common docker image ccnet, seafile and seahub

-  seafile.yaml - set of resources for seafile.
+* seafile.yaml - set of resources for seafile.

   Pod consists of 4 containers: ccnet, seaf, seahub and seahubstatic (on nginx image).